KULeuven-COSIC/NTRU_NTT_HW/README.md

 of 1764 LUTs, 1553 FFs and 6 (36 kB) BRAMs, adding up
 to a total of 570 slices.
-It is able to calculate the polynomial multiplication for ntruhps2048509 and ntruhps4096821 in 94 µs and 201 µs respectively, whereas in sof
+It is able to calculate the polynomial multiplication for ntruhps2048509 and ntruhps4096821 in 94 µs and 201 µs respectively, whereas in software this takes 780 µs and 2010 µs on a powerful processor.

 ### Instructions